 Also part of the Caves of Han estate:

 Please click here to see the list of facilities and activities accessible to visitors with reduced mobility.
 Wallonia has developed the Access-i program to give travellers a clear understanding of what the infrastructures offer.

 Please note, on this site:

-- If you have a wheelchair: the ground floor and exterior courtyard are fully accessible
+- The ground floor and exterior courtyard are fully accessible to wheelchairs.

 - Access for PRM (autodeclared)